stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-three-biggest-mistakes-as-an-engineering-manager.md

 ## 3. Not making time to work on myself as a manager
-One of the most common topics I've discussed at 1:1s is about my reports protecting their self development time.
-It can be too easy to prioritise tasks we need to complete over self development.
-I strongly believe in working with my team to give them time to work on their own development.
+One of the most common topics I discuss in 1:1s is encouraging my team to protect their self-development time.
+It’s all too easy to prioritise tasks over personal growth, but I believe strongly in working with my team to ensure they have time for their own development.

+However, I’ve rarely done this for myself.
+While I’m learning on the job, I’m missing the chance to identify areas for improvement and reflect on things I could have done better, which ultimately means I’m not progressing as quickly as I could.

-Rarely though have I done this for myself.
-Partly, writing these blog posts is my carving out time to reflect.
-In the last year I've found a couple of mentors both inside and outside HL which has been awesome.
-I've started to block out the last hour on a Friday to write up a post for my team about the week as well as spending 15mins myself reflecting on my week.
-This gives me space to review what I did well and what I could have done better.
+Writing these blog posts is one way I’m carving out time to reflect.
+Over the past year, I’ve found a couple of mentors, both inside and outside HL, which has been invaluable.
+I’ve also started blocking out the last hour on Fridays to write a weekly post for my team and spend 15 minutes reflecting on my own week.
+This gives me space to review what went well and where I could improve.

 ## Conclusion
 If you have any comments/feedback/questions on this article please get in touch!
-I'd love to know what your biggest mistakes have been as a manager
+I’d love to hear about your biggest mistakes as a manager.
+What challenges have you faced, and how have you learned from them?